MischaU8/yumyum/modelling/model-a-gear_CpBlAJrkq4k.md

 Uploaded: 2023-05-18

-yum yum Floyd here with a quick look at modeling a simple gear in plasticity start by creating a circle curve then use the line tool to create half the profile of a gear tooth press alt X to
+yum yum Floyd here with a quick look at modeling a simple gear in Plasticity start by creating a circle curve then use the line tool to create half the profile of a gear tooth press alt X to